NikolayOskolkov/MCWorkflow/README.md

     ./micr_cont_detect.sh GCF_002220235.fna.gz data GTDB 4 \
     GTDB_sliced_seqs_sliding_window.fna.gz 10

+Here, `GCF_002220235.fna.gz` is the eukaryotic reference to be screened for microbial contamination, `data` is the directory containing the eukaryotic reference, `GTDB` is the type of pseudo-reads to be used for detecting exogenous regions in the eukaryotic reference (can be `GTGB`, `RefSeq` or `human`), `4` is the number of available threads, `GTDB_sliced_seqs_sliding_window.fna.gz` is the pre-computed pseudo-reads (small subset is provided in this github repository, the full datasets can be downloaded from the SciLifeLab Figshare https://doi.org/10.17044/scilifelab.28491956), and `10` is the number of allowed Bowtie2 multi-mappers.

+Please also read the very detailed `vignette.html` and follow the preparation steps described there.
+The vignette `vignette.html` walks you through the explanations of the workflow parameters and interpretation of the output files.

+## Nextflow implementation

 Alternatively, you can specify the workflow input files and parameters in the `nextflow.config` and run it using Nextflow:

     nextflow run main.nf

-Please also read the very detailed `vignette.html` and follow the preparation steps described there.
-The vignette `vignette.html` walks you through the explanations of the workflow parameters and interpretation of the output files.
+The Nextflow implementation is preferred for scalability and reproducibility purposes.
+Please place your reference genomes (fasta-files) to be screened for exogenous regions in the `data` folder.
+An example of the config-file, `nextflow.config`, can look like this:

+params {
+    input_dir = "data"                                             // folder with multiple reference genomes (fasta-files) type_of_pseudo_reads = "GTDB"                                  // type of pseudo-reads to be used for screening the input reference genome, can be "GTDB", "RefSeq" or "human" threads = 4                                                    // number of available threads input_pseudo_reads = "GTDB_sliced_seqs_sliding_window.fna.gz"  // name of pre-computed file with pseudo-reads, can be "GTDB_sliced_seqs_sliding_window.fna.gz", "RefSeq_sliced_seqs_sliding_window.fna.gz" or "human_sliced_seqs_sliding_window.fna.gz" n_allowed_multimappers = 10                                    // number of multi-mapping pseudo-reads allowed by Bowtie2, do not change this default number unless you know what you are doing
+}

+Please modify it to adjust for the number of available threads in your computational environment and the type of analysis, i.e. detecting microbial-like or human-like sequeneces in the reference genome, you would like to perform.